 It does not increase your risk of having a caesarean section but may prolong the second stage of labour as there is decreased sensation that the cervix is fully dilated and reduces the urge to push.
 Occasionally, the epidural dosage is reduced during this time so that pushing is more effective and that reduces the chance of an instrumental forceps or vacuum delivery.
 Some patients have a drop in blood pressure or develop shivering or fever while on the epidural.
 Very rarely do patients get a headache or suffer nerve injury (less than 0.1%).
 Contrary to popular belief, epidurals do not cause back ache but backache is common after any pregnancy irregardless of epidural usage.

-It is made up of nitrous oxide that is mixed with oxygen.
+It is made up of sedating gas that is mixed with oxygen.
 It will not eliminate labour pains, but it can make it more bearable.
-Since the effects are mild and short acting, it is considered a very safe option.
+Since the effects are mild and short-acting, it is considered a very safe option.
 You can use it through a tight-fitting mask or mouthpiece when you feel that you need it.
-Right at the start of the contraction, deep inhalations of entonox are used until the contraction starts to subside.
+Right at the start of the contraction, deep inhalations of this “laughing gas” are used until the contraction starts to subside.
 However, it can make you drowsy, light-headed or nauseous if inhaled too rapidly or too long hence you are advised to stop once you feel light headed and in between contractions.

-The most common opioid injection for labour pain is Pethidine.
-Upon request, the medication is injected into the thigh or buttock to block the pain receptors to your brain.
+Upon request, opioid injections are often administered into the thigh or buttock to block the pain receptors to your brain.
 It will take 10-20 minutes before you can feel any effect.

-While it allows you to relax and cope with the strong contractions, the use of Pethidine is met with some apprehension due to its side effects.
 The drug can potentially cause the baby’s heart rate to drop.
-Rarely, it can even cause drowsiness or breathing problems in the newborn if birth occurs close to the time of administration and in some cases an antidote is needed to reverse the side effects.
+Rarely, it can even cause drowsiness or breathing problems in the newborn if birth occurs close to the time of administration and in some cases, an antidote is needed to reverse the side effects.
 Hence it is usually not given when the patient is more than 5 cm dilated.

 Isn’t it fortunate that you are now giving birth at a time where you can make the labour experience less stressful than movies make it out to be?
 However, even with all these pain management options at your disposal, it is still important that you work closely with your doctor in finding one that suits you best.